 You’ll also need identify a commit that you want graded, for our records.
 You should:

 - Identify the SHA of the commit that you’d like us to grade for the demo.
 This SHA must be from the same as the commit you submitted to Gradescope.
-This is for your convenience to ensure that your code compiles and runs the way you’d expect it to.
+(MODIFIED 8/8: It does not need to be the same commit, as long as it’s before the deadline) This is for your convenience to ensure that your code compiles and runs the way you’d expect it to.
 You can use

 git logto help you here.
 Copy this SHA and save it somewhere.